EARLY BIRD DEADLINE EXTENDED UNTIL SUNDAY, JANUARY 31, 2021

 CAN A NEWSCAST BE AN INFO PROGRAM?

-Q: Our evening TV newscast goes behind the headlines and focuses on features, analyses and reporter debriefs.
+Q: Our evening TV newscast goes behind the headlines and focuses on features, analysis and reporter debriefs.
 Can we enter TV News Information Program rather than TV Newscast?

 A: No. It is still a TV Newscast.